-- Second Line The Group Risk and Compliance team and other second line functions (for example, Health, Safety & Wellbeing) who are responsible for risk and compliance frameworks, oversight and monitoring. - Third Line The Group Internal Audit team, who are responsible for independent assurance of governance, risk management and internal control frameworks and processes.
+- First Line Team members within business units and functions who are responsible for identifying, assessing, and managing their risks. - Second Line The Group Risk and Compliance team and other second line functions (for example, Health, Safety & Wellbeing and Financial Control) who are responsible for risk and compliance frameworks, oversight and monitoring. - Third Line The Group Internal Audit team, who are responsible for independent assurance of governance, risk management and internal control frameworks and processes.